Kassandra Villas – an accommodation complex for every preference

 Hanioti is also known for its lively beach bars, which extend over a beach of about 4.5 km.
 The beach bars offer a variety of choices, both for those looking for intense music and frenetic rhythms, and those looking for peace and quiet.

 A monument of nature and a unique wetland since 1997, Lake Mavrobara awaits you 3 km west of Polychronos.
 Surrounded by Mediterranean walking paths, gurgling springs and wild vegetation, the area of Lake Maurobara impresses with its simplicity, presenting the different, non- cosmopolitan side of Halkidiki.
 If you are lucky, you can also see two rare species of water turtles, Emys orbicularis & Mauremus caspica, which are hosted there.
 The lake is protected by international treaties because of its special ecological interest.

 Covering a coastal area of more than 17 km, the visitor can enjoy the crystal clear and crystal clear sea, with its golden and velvety sandy beach.
 In recent decades, the area has been awarded the European Blue Flag every year, a sign of quality and clean waters.

-Visitors should not miss the chance to see up close the church of Agios Athanasios (Saint Athanasius) and the Christ Square with the Church of the Nativity of Christ which dates back to 1863.Finally, it is worthy to visit the Folk Museum located in the village of Polychrono, where visitors can see artifacts, objects, and clothing from the rural life of the first inhabitants.
+The visitor is worth seeing the church of Agios Athanasios, and the square of Christ with the church of the Nativity of Christ which dates back to 1863.Finally, do not miss the opportunity to visit the Folklore Museum located in the village of Polychronos, where the visitor can see exhibits, objects and clothing from the rural life of the early inhabitants.